Alone No More: How to Fill the Emptiness in Your Heart

 Of course, you can only develop close relationships if you have opportunities to meet people you could really connect with.
 This is where some basic, good old-fashioned advice comes into play.
 Give yourself a chance to make friends or develop intimate relationships by following your interests.
 You might visit art galleries, join a hiking club, get involved in local politics, or become active in a charity.
 The idea is to do things you enjoy in the company of others who share your interest.
 You can’t lose because even if you don’t meet anyone special, you are doing things that tend to make you happy.

 But to escape from your aloneness to a life of connection, it’s essential that you reflect on two basic factors related to your circumstance; the ways you may be keeping people at a distance and the ways you can close that distance.
 By increasing this self-awareness, you can gain insights into your painful aloneness and learn to confront your fears of hurt and rejection.
 Given how deeply this issue can be rooted in people, you may want to seek therapy to help with this process.
 But with persistence, you can ultimately feel better about yourself and fill the emptiness in your heart with a warm sense of connectedness.

-If you would like email notification of new blog postings by Dr. Becker-Phelps, click here.
-Making Change blog posts are for general educational purposes only.
+Making Change posts are for general educational purposes only.
 They may or may not be relevant for your particular situation, and they should not be relied upon as a substitute for professional assistance.